 - Acting for Achim Beck in his claim against CIBC in four successfully contested hearings in the 42-year old’s high-profile age discrimination claim.
 The case was reported on the front page of the Financial Times.

 He was called on to give evidence before the House of Commons Women and Equalities Select Committee on the role of confidential settlements in sexual harassment claims.
 That evidence was cited in the Committee’s report and relied upon by the Court of Appeal in its judgment concerning the disclosure of allegations of sexual harassment against Phillip Green.
 He appeared on Channel 4 News as an expert on the issue.

 Gareth is ranked in the elite top tier of employment lawyers advising senior executives by the leading independent directory, Chambers & Partners.
-He has held that spot for six years consecutively (including in the current edition).
+He has held that spot for seven years consecutively (including in the current edition).